nestor-custodio/crapi/README.md

 [![MIT License](https://img.shields.io/github/license/nestor-custodio/crapi)](https://tldrlegal.com/license/mit-license)

-# Crapi
+# CrAPI

-Crapi is yet another API wrapper.
-Yes, there is no shortage of these out there, but no other API wrapper gem (that I could find) provided the kind of functionality you get from the Crapi::Proxy class, which is really the biggest benefit here.
+CrAPI is yet another **Cr**ud **API** client wrapper.
+Yes, there is no shortage of these out there, but no other API wrapper gem (that I could find) provided the kind of functionality you get from the CrAPI::Proxy class, which is really the biggest benefit here.

-**Crapi::Client** will connect to the target system and handily provides a base path for you (becaue some APIs and services have a path that is always part of every request), **Crapi::Proxy** lets you add to the root client's base path or default set of headers without having to create any new connections.
+**CrAPI::Client** will connect to the target system and handily provides a base path for you (because some APIs and services have a path that is always part of every request), **CrAPI::Proxy** lets you add to the root client's base path or default set of headers without having to create any new connections.

-Why "crapi"?
-Because it's a <u>CR</u>UD <u>API</u> client, and (honestly) "...
-It could be better."™️

 ## Installation